 In 1885, he met 24-year-old actress, Jessie Millward, and they subsequently toured Britain and America together.
 In 1897, he was stabbed to death by a deranged actor, Richard Archer Price, at the stage door of the Adelphi Theatre where he was appearing.

-Image below: View across Stamford Brook Common, Camille Pissarro
+Image above: View across Stamford Brook Common, Camille Pissarro

 Read more stories on The Chiswick Calendar